 For directions to the site please see Location.
-HMR requests that all competitors and spectators follow a voluntary “one-way” system when arriving and leaving the site.
+HMR requests that all competitors and spectators follow a voluntary one-way system when arriving and leaving the site.
 Regardless of when you arrive please approach the Regatta via the top of Remenham Hill (down Remenham Church Lane).
-This will enable you to easily enter Hillside Car & Trailer Park through Gate D. Please do not drive down Rememham Lane near Henley Bridge
+This will enable you to easily enter Hillside Car & Trailer Park through Gate B. Please do not drive down Rememham Lane near Henley Bridge.

 Regardless of when you leave Hillside Car park, please turn left down Remenham Lane, past Upper Thames Rowing Club towards Henley Bridge.
 The one-way system will avoid trailers meeting cars at narrow points in the lane.
 Your support in making this work is greatly appreciated and by working together we can avoid the costs and complications of an enforced traffic order.

-There is NO ACCESS to any parts of the Regatta site including Hillside car park.
-It is NOT possible to bring trailers (not even to just quickly drop off boats) on the Sunday, Monday or Tuesday prior to Henley Masters Regatta due to site clearance activities in relation to Henley Women’s Regatta.
-If you are an overseas crew arriving in Henley prior to the Regatta itself you may find Boating Information for Overseas crews useful.
+NO ACCESS to any parts of the Regatta site including Hillside car park.
+It is NOT possible to bring trailers (not even to just quickly drop off boats).

 At no time may a competitor access the restricted fenced off areas.
 Anyone who does so is not only risking injury but also disqualification from the Regatta.

 Boating out of UTRC during this time is only by prior arrangement with the club.
 Contact (email@example.com) for more information.